Hlushcko/TorrentDecoder/README.md

-TorrentDecoder - is a library for decoding torrent files.
+Decode.TorrentDecoder - is a library for decoding torrent files.